France on maximum alert after deadly stabbing at Nice church

 "The suspected knife attacker was shot by police while being detained.
 He is on his way to hospital.
 He is alive," Estrosi told reporters.

+The suspect was later identified as 21-year-old Tunisian Brahim Aouissaoui, a Tunisian security source and a French police source said.

+Aouissaoui is originally from the village of Sidi Omar Bouhajla near Kairouan, but had lately been living in Sfax and police visited his family there on Thursday, the Tunisian source said.

-The other attacks reported on Thursday in Lyon, the southern city of Avignon and in the Saudi city of Jeddah at the French consulate were not immediately linked to the attack in Nice.
+The other attacks reported on Thursday in Lyon and in the Saudi city of Jeddah at the French consulate were not immediately linked to the attack in Nice.

-French police shot dead a man in Montfavet, near the city of Avignon in southern France, after he had earlier threatened passersby with a handgun, police said, confirming media reports.
+French police shot dead a man who claimed allegiance to an anti-immigrant group in Montfavet, near the city of Avignon in southern France, after he had earlier threatened passersby with a handgun, police said, confirming media reports.

+The official said the man claimed to belong to extreme-right group Generation Identity and had assaulted a local merchant.

 A man armed with a long knife was arrested in the southeastern French city of Lyon as he attempted to board a tram, local media and Lyon's district mayor said.